 The industrial areas of Kazincbarcika and Ózd are not particularly appealing to tourists, but the limestone caves in the karst of Aggtelek National Park 55km (35 miles) northwest of Miskolc near Hungary–Slovakia border are a great attraction.
 Their underground passages are among the most complex structures of limestone caves in Europe and stretch for 22km (14 miles) well into Slovakia.

-In Miskolctapolca, a spa situated just a few kilometres away from the industrial centre of Miskolc, you can bathe in a slightly radioactive cave Bath with a water temperature of 30°C (86°F), and you can also inhale wholesome steam if you suffer from asthma.
+In Miskolctapolca, a spa situated just a few kilometres away from the industrial centre of Miskolc, you can bathe in a slightly radioactive cave Bath with a water temperature of 30°C (86°F).
+Some say that inhaling the wholesome steam is great if you suffer from asthma.
 This is a truly spectacular place to bathe, in the half-light of tortuous caves with clear waters and soft lighting.

 The biggest cave on Hungarian territory is Baradla Cave.
 It is connected to the Domica Cave across the border.
 Baradla Cave contains the biggest stalagmite in the world – 25 metres (82ft) high, known as the Observatory.
 Concerts are held in the caves during the summer months.